jota0802/jota0802/README.md

-z-  Hi, I’m João Franco, a student of software engeneer from FIAP BRAZIL 👍
+-  Hi, I’m João Franco, a student of software engeneer from FIAP BRAZIL 👍

 ## Sobre mim: